If you fancy a day ‘at home’ during your family holiday there is much to keep your kids engrossed simply exploring our wood, pasture and grounds.

 For those not so keen on exploring nature we also have the climbing frame and slide; football goal and swing ball outdoors.
 And on a rainy day, take to the swimming pool and/or games room which is stocked with WiiU games; table tennis, junior snooker, table football, air hockey, giant jenga – everything for a mini games tournament!

 And in toddlers corner are the ride-ons, wendy house complete with dolls, ball pit tent, and swing that toddlers always make a bee-line for!
-To keep everyone entertained back in your cottage we’ve got a library of DVDs and board games suitable for all ages.
+To keep everyone entertained back in your cottage we’ve got a library of board games suitable for all ages.

 Who needs a car?!